hapax/hapax.github.io/assets/maximal.md

 Although Einstein's insights about spacetime were brilliant and revolutionary, we can present some of them in a way that clearly parallels the situation for space.
-This is why we bothered to the world according to Pythagoras!
+This is why we bothered to describe the world according to Pythagoras!

 ### 2.1.
 Time and boosts <a id="sec-2-1" name="sec-2-1"></a>